odolbeau/odolbeau.fr/source/_posts/2012-01-23-use-virtuals-forms-with-symfony2.md

 ---
 layout: post
 title: "Use virtuals forms with Symfony2"
-description: Use virtuals forms with Symfony2
+description: "Use virtuals forms with Symfony2"
 tags: [symfony2, forms, virtual]
 ---